innopolis-devops/labs/app_python/PYTHON.md

 * Functions that are tested do one small thing (kind of like Unix's "do one thing well" :P)
 * Test one function at a time
 * Test with various inputs (including edge cases)
+* Testing data initialized in separate function
+* Avoid global variables
+* Use mock implementations where applicable (not in our case)
+* Descriptive names of test functions
+* Automated tests
+* Test cases are easily extendable